 Including the autumn trees surrounding the temple grounds and the fallen leaves that create a red carpet up the temples' entrance paths, the region is packed with scenic spots.
 The Kiyotake-kawa River flows through Sanbi, forming a valley lined with beautiful foliage.
 This sight is said to resemble a brocade when colorful with fall leaves, and so the valley is known as Kin-un-kei, "Valley of Brocade Clouds".
 There is a path along Kiyotaki-kawa River, allowing for pleasant hiking as well.

 Maruyama Park opened in 1886 and is the oldest park in all of Kyoto.
 You can reach Maruyama Park by leaving Gion-Shijo Station of the Keihan train line, heading straight south on Shijo-dori until you reach the dead-end of Gion Crossing, and passing through Yasaka Shrine where you will reach the park at the base of the mountain.
-The park is famous as a cherry blossom viewing site for its weeping cherry blossom trees, but it is actually a hidden gem of an autumn foliage viewing spot as well.
+The park is famous as a cherry blossom viewing site for its weeping cherry blossom trees.
+But it is actually a hidden gem of autumn in Kyoto as a fall foliage viewing spot as well.
 With a lake and walking paths within its 86,600-square kilometer area, you can stroll through the park while enjoying the maple trees growing thickly overhead.

 The path following the flow of Lake Biwa Canal is called "The Philosopher's Path".
 It is said to have earned its name because philosopher Kitaro Nishida frequently took walks along the pathway.
 It runs approximately 1.5 kilometers from Wakaoji Shrine to Ginkaku-ji Temple.
-Cherry blossoms and maple trees line both shores of the canal, allowing for enjoyment of their flowers in the spring and autumn colors in the fall.
+Cherry blossoms and maple trees line both shores of the canal, allowing for enjoyment of their flowers in the spring and fall colors in autumn.

 The reflection of the fall foliage in the clear flowing water of the canal is beautiful, also making the path popular as a photography spot.
-You can appreciate the autumn season by the waterside by taking a stroll while viewing the bright red foliage overhead.
-With the other popular autumn foliage spots of Nanzen-ji Temple, Eikando Temple, and Honen-in Temples located nearby, the path makes a nice spot to detour to for a walk.
+You can appreciate the fall season by the waterside by taking a stroll while viewing the bright red foliage overhead.
+With the other popular Kyoto fall foliage spots of Nanzen-ji Temple, Eikando Temple, and Honen-in Temples located nearby, the path makes a nice spot to detour to for a walk.

 *Prices and options mentioned are subject to change.